 - Activities that are website links; you can use variables in the website URL or in POST parameters to the website.

 This table outlines the predefined variable codes that are available in all Buzz domains.
 Simply set the variable code between dollar signs ($) to activate the variable, like this: $VARIABLECODE$.

 How do I create my own replacement variables?

 You can also create replacement variables for your own course:

-- Open Settings in the Editor toolbar.
+- Open Course settings from the Editor toolbar.

 - Click Add variable under Variables in the General tab.

 - Provide the variable Name, which is the variable code that will be replaced (e.g., SECTIONNUMBER).